gcm256/geometry/README.md

 - When is the Circumcircle of the Polar Triangle wrt $`\sum \dfrac{\tau}{x} = 0`$ (ie Anticevian Triangle of $`P(\tau)`$) tangent to the circumcircle of the reference Triangle $\Delta ABC$?
      - Note: Circumcircle of the Polar Triangle wrt $`\sum \dfrac{\tau}{x} = 0`$ is $\color{red}NOT$ the Polar Circle.
 Because, Polar Circle is not wrt a conic but is a circle wrt which $\Delta ABC$ is self-polar[^6] ie Polar Triangle wrt Polar Circle is the reference Triangle $\Delta ABC$.
 - When can a circumhyperbola have $e > \sqrt{2}$?
-- What is the locus of a circumconic IC(L)'s center, if its eccentricity (ie the angle at which L cuts circumcircle) is given? eg For $e=\sqrt{2} (ie when L cuts circumcircle at $90^\circ$ ie L passes through the circumcenter), the locus of the center of the circumconic (which is rectangular circumhyperbola) is the 9-Point-Circle.
+- What is the locus of a circumconic IC(L)'s center, if its eccentricity is given? eg For $e=\sqrt{2}$ (ie when L cuts circumcircle at $90^\circ$ ie L passes through the circumcenter), the locus of the center of the circumconic (which is rectangular circumhyperbola) is the 9-Point-Circle.

 ## Geometry Journals